filip137/nonlinear-drn-paper/README.md

 # Nonlinear DRN paper reproducibility artifact

-This standalone repository contains the smallest practical set of code and data needed to inspect, train, and reproduce the computational results in **“Fast simulation of nonlinear deep resistive networks for energy-based computation.”** It is deliberately separate from the larger research workspace so it can be linked directly from the paper.
+This  repository contains code and data needed train and reproduce the results in
+**“Fast simulation of nonlinear deep resistive networks for energy-based computation.”**

-The artifact supports the three nonlinearities evaluated in the paper:
+It supports the three nonlinearities evaluated in the paper:

 - single Shockley diode (`single_diode_exponential`),
 - double Shockley diode (`double_diode_exponential`), and
-- the measured piecewise-linear I–V curve (`experimental` in the code).
+- the piecewise-linear I–V curve (`experimental` in the code).

-It provides three levels of reproduction:
+It serves three purposes:

-1. **Figures and tables:** regenerate every data-driven paper asset from the bundled curated inputs; copy the six source schematics into the same output tree.
+1. **Reproducing figures and tables:** regenerate every data-driven paper asset from the bundled curated inputs; copy the six source schematics into the same output tree.
-2. **Numerical replay:** rerun selected Digits checkpoints with coordinate descent and compare node voltages against bundled SPICE reference states.
+2. **Reproduce numerical results:** rerun selected Digits checkpoints with coordinate descent and compare node voltages against bundled SPICE reference states.
-3. **Training:** train dense DRNs with equilibrium propagation using any of the three paper nonlinearities.
-A no-download Digits path is included for smoke tests, together with the exact MNIST double-Shockley configuration used for the paper experiment.
+3. **Training:** train dense DRNs with EqProp using any of the three paper nonlinearities.

 ## Prerequisites